listendev/lstn/README.md

 #### GitHub Actions

-We recommend using TODO: our GitHub Action for running `lstn` in CI for GitHub projects.
+We recommend using the GitHub Action for running `lstn` in CI for GitHub projects.
+For integration instructions see this [guide](https://docs.listen.dev/lstn-github-action/quick-start).

 #### Other CI